Layer Construction of Topological Crystalline Insulator LaSbTe: 3. Crystal structure

-The structural difference in these two phases can be understood by studying their phonon spectra, which are calculated and shown in Fig.~\ref{phonon}(a,b).
+The structural difference in these two phases can be understood by studying their phonon spectra, which are calculated and shown in Fig.~\ref{fig:2}(a) and (b).
 The phonon spectrum of~\tci~indicates it is the stable phase, while that of~\ti~has soft modes with imaginary frequencies at $\Gamma$ and $Z$.
-The soft modes at $Z$ (0, 0, 0.5) suggest that doubling of $c$-axis would lead to a dynamically stabler crystal structure.
-These soft modes mainly consist of the Sb vibration modes as shown in Fig.~\ref{phonon}(c), where the Sb atoms in neighboring QLs shift in opposite direction.
-This leads to a rectangular in-plane lattice and a zigzag chain like structure as schematically depicted from both top and side views in Fig.~\ref{phonon}(d-f).
-Such kind of lattice distortion exactly corresponds to a structural transition from~\ti~to~\tci.
-The soft modes at $\Gamma$ are from optical phonon branches, which would result in a phase transition to crystal structure of SG.
+The soft modes at $Z$ (0, 0, 0.5) suggest that the doubling of the $c$-axis would lead to a stable crystal structure.
+These soft modes mainly consist of Sb vibration modes as shown in Fig.~\ref{fig:2}(c), where Sb atoms in neighboring QLs shift in the opposite direction and lead to a rectangular in-plane lattice and a zigzag chain-like structure, as schematically depicted from both top and side views in Fig.~\ref{fig:2}(d-f).
+Such kind of lattice distortion corresponds to a structural transition from~\ti~to~\tci.
+The soft modes at $\Gamma$ are from optical phonon branches, which would result in a phase transition to SG.
 11. Nonetheless, the transition to~\tci~with SG.
-62 happens in experiments while the phase of SG.
+62 takes place, while the phase of SG.
 11 has not been reported.